wgurecky/nukecluster/_sources/firewall.txt

 The default install of PfSense is quite secure.
 The default firewall rules (+ the NAT rule) will work for most situations.
 Many packages are available that improve the monitoring capabilities of PfSense.
 The admin should consider installing PFblocker and Snort.
 PFblocker allows the admin to easily block IPs from specific countries.
 It is recommended to block all of
 Africa, Asia + Russia, and South America.
 Snort is an intrusion detection package.
-You can download "rules" from <website here>
-to filter and log specific traffic.
+You can download "rules" from www.emergingthreats.net to filter and log specific traffic.